Roseburrow/client-server/README.md

 `location.exe samuel /h 127.0.0.1 "is in a meeting" /p 13000 /h0`

 `location.exe /h localhost /p 12000 samuel "in room 403"`

+##Server Arguments:
+###/d
+/d enables debug mode which prints out additional useful information to the console if enabled.
+It shows you the response and request from the server as well as the reqest type.
+It is used as follows:

+`locationserver.exe /d`

+where 'locationserver.exe' is the name of the server executable.

+###/l
+/l enables the server log.
+This will log all server activities to a txt file in common log format.
+It is used as follows:

+`locationserver.exe /l C:\Users\username\Desktop\log.txt`

+/l must be followed by a file path for the log file to be saved to seperated by a single space.
+However, a file does not have to be specified as one will be created called 'log.txt' if one is not found in the given directory.
+For example:

+`locationserver.exe /l C:\Users\username\Desktop\`

+###/f
+/f enables saving of the database to a txt file.
+It is used in a similar way to /l above.

+`locationserver.exe /f C:\Users\username\Desktop\database.txt`

+This would tell the server to save the database to the file at the given directory while it is in use.
+It is also used for loading a database as well.
+The file at the given  directory would be loaded in and then saved when changed to the database are made.
+Just like /l a file does not need to be specified and will be created in the given directory.

+Again all these can be used together in any order as long as /l and /f have a file path after them.
+For example:

+`locationserver.exe /d /l C:\Users\username\Desktop\log.txt /f C:\Users\username\Desktop\database.txt`

+`locationserver.exe /l C:\Users\username\Desktop\log.txt /d`

+`locationserver.exe /d C:\Users\username\Desktop\ /d /l C:\Users\username\Desktop\`